 Take my assistant coach, Jerry, for example.
 When I met Jerry he was angry and getting into fights in high school.

 But as I began to work with him through my Champs Up system and show him how to turn his anger into something constructive, positive things started happening.

 Jerry started to respect himself and, in turn, to respect other people—and they began respecting him.
 He went on to graduate high school and is now getting ready for his first year of college.
 Jerry teaches the junior program at my gym, where he’s helping to shape the younger kids.

 Then there’s Tim.
 One day a lady walked into out gym looking distraught.
 She was a single mother trying to raise a strong-willed young boy.
 At school, Tim couldn’t focus or get his work done.
 His grades were dropping and his mother was at a loss.

 Tim loved what he was learning about himself through the Champs Up system and wanted to be part of our gym as a long-term member.
-It just so happened around the same time we held a scholarship program to kids who held good grades and took part in home activities.
+It just so happened around the same time we held a scholarship program for kids who held good grades and took part in home activities.

-Tim buckled down and raised grades and started helping his mother around the house.
+Tim buckled down and raised his grades and started helping his mother around the house.
 He won the scholarship.